paulOsinski/django-DefectDojo/docs/content/en/getting_started/running-in-production.md

 and see what is in effect.

 ###### Asynchronous Imports

+*ASYNC imports are currently an experimental feature, which may not perform consistently.
+Proceed with caution when using these methods.

 Import and Re-Import can also be configured to handle uploads asynchronously to aid in processing especially large scans.
 It works by batching Findings and Endpoints by a